 My uni friendship group was into surfing and they’d bust down to the Devon coast or Cornish waves every other weekend either independently or with Bristol University Surf Club.
 I’d never tried surfing, but I was aware of my FOMO and love for the beach, so there was only one thing for it – I needed to master the riding of the waves.
 So I did!
-And that is another massive draw for living in Bristol – the coast is daytrippable (Ilfracombe, Saunton Sands, Putsborough, The Gower, Clevedon, Brean Down) and being able to escape to the sea at weekends is a pretty peachy plus point.
+And that is another peachy plus point about living in Bristol – the coast is easily daytrippable (Ilfracombe, Saunton Sands, Putsborough, The Gower, Clevedon, Brean Down) and being able to escape to the sea at weekends.

-It wasn’t long before I met the hubby, Douglas, in a block of city flats on Queens Road just off The Triangle (once owned by The Beatles and seemingly one-time home of a friend of anyone you meet in Bristol) – he answered our ad for a new housemate on Gumtree and got himself a job, new girlfriend and place to live within the space of a month.
-And now, 11 years, 3 places to live, a brief stint in London (me sleeping on friend’s floors for about 6 months), a 4-month honeymoon, 6 months living with the in-laws in Somerset while our Bristol house was renovated and 2 kids later we’re still loving living in Bristol.
+It wasn’t long before I met my now-husband, Douglas, in a block of city flats on Queens Road just off The Triangle (once owned by The Beatles and seemingly one-time home of a friend of anyone you meet in Bristol) – he answered our ad for a new housemate on Gumtree and got himself a new job, new girlfriend and new place to live within the space of a month.
+And now, 11 years, 3 places to live, a brief stint in London, a 4 month honeymoon, 6 months living with the in-laws in Somerset while our Bristol house was renovated, and 2 kids later, we’re still loving living in Bristol.

 Queens Road flats